Interprète, Chorégraphe, Enseignant

 From 2015-2018 Danielle co-directed Doppelgänger Dance Collective with Shura Baryshnikov.
 DDC was an artist directed repertory collective which produced and commissioned new works by renowned artists, and performed internationally.

-In 2018 with Orlando Hernández and Gisela Creus, she established HDC Dance Ensemble, a Providence-based performing arts collective, whose interdisciplinary works incorporate elements of voice, percussion, improvisation, and storytelling through physical theater/dance to create unique movement experiences, primarily in a blend of tap and contemporary dance theater.
-During the winter/spring season of 2020, HDC worked collaboratively with American Indie Rock Band ARC IRIS – together they created iTMRW; a 90-minute sci-fi-dance-theater production set to a live performance of the futuristic concept album by the Providence art-pop trio.
-HDC will continue its tour of New England with the band in 2021.
+In 2018 with Orlando Hernández and Gisela Creus, she established HDC Dance Ensemble, a performing arts collective, whose interdisciplinary works incorporate elements of voice, percussion, improvisation, and storytelling through physical theater/dance to create unique movement experiences, primarily in a blend of tap and contemporary dance theater.
+HDC and American Indie Rock Band ARC IRIS created iTMRW; a 90-minute sci-fi-dance-theater production set to a live performance of the futuristic concept album by the Providence art-pop trio, which will be touring soon.

-An Assistant Professor of Dance at The Boston Conservatory at Berklee from 2015-2020, Danielle has also facilitated workshops, classes and labs throughout Montreal, Toronto and New England in programming like Saturday Switch at AS220, Moving Target in Boston, The Deep Dance Series at The Dance Complex, and at Walnut Hill School for the Arts, Providence College, and Brown University.
+An Assistant Professor of Dance at The Boston Conservatory at Berklee from 2015-2020, Danielle has also facilitated workshops, classes and labs throughout Montreal, Toronto and New England in both graduate and post-grad programming

 She obtained her DEC from L’Ecole Supérieure de Ballet du Québec / Cégep du Vieux Montréal in 2001, and furthered her performing arts training by completing a three-year certificate program at George Brown College in Theatre/Acting.
 In addition, she participated in numerous intensives and residencies in Europe and the UK in Action-Theater, Forsythe Modalities, Clowning, Physical Theatre, Improvisation, Skinner Releasing Technique, Partnering, Composition, and Body Mind Centering.